mjftw/pluma-automation/docs/tutorials/2-3-tutorial-power.md

 power.off()
 ```

 You'll notice that by default the power off sequence is the reversed version the given `power_seq` sequence.
-This is probably what you want, but if not then you can set the PowerMulti parameter `reverse_off_seq` to `False`.
+This is probably what you want, but if not then you can set the PowerMulti parameter `reverse_off_seq` to `False`, making the off sequence play in the same order as the `power_seq`.
 The default value for `reverse_off_seq` is `True`, so the power on sequence will be reversed for power off unless the parameter is specified.

 ```python